 - a.
-OOs must be familiar with the Code and pertinent air regulations, and have the integrity and competence necessary to control and certify them.
-An OO should be given training appropriate to the duties of an OO prior to being approved by a NAC.
-SC3C-1.3 gives recommended practices for NAC administration of OOs. - b.
-The OO must have written approval by his NAC to act for a World or Continental record.
+OOs must be familiar with the Code and the air regulations pertinent to the flight, and have the integrity and competence necessary to control and certify that flight.
+An OO should be given training appropriate to the duties of an OO prior to being approved by a NAC. - SC3C-1.3 gives recommended practices for NAC administration of OOs.

+- b.
+OOs must have written approval by their NAC to act for World or Continental record flights.
 Previous satisfactory experience as an OO for badges or national records should be a prerequisite.
 This approval is to be included in Part 1 of FAI record Form E for these claims. - c.
-The OO should be familiar with evaluation problems as outlined in SC3C-10.8.
-The OO shall be familiar with, or have available from the pilot, the GFAC approval documents of any FR used, and/or the controlling NAC approval document for any PR used.
+OOs should be familiar with evaluation problems as outlined in SC3C-10.8.
+An OO shall be familiar with, or have available from the pilot, the GFAC approval documents of any FR used, and/or the controlling NAC approval document for any PR used.